Sustainable Travel Lifestyle vs Volunteering

 So now, while backpacking around South America – we teach English, teach Yoga and practice Ayurveda Massage Therapy.
 It supports our daily lifestyle, it funds our big trips and even some gadgets and we still have money saved up for our FUTURE plans.

-You don’t necessary have to be in your early 20s to do this, we’ve met Sustainable Travellers who quit their job at the AGE of 37 to start a new life on the road.
+You don’t necessary have to be in your early 20s to do this, we’ve met Sustainable Travelers who quit their job at the AGE of 37 to start a new life on the road.
 So don’t think that when you quit your stable corporate job at 32 then you’re ruining your future because the SUSTAINABLE travel Lifestyle is the best way for you to explore the world, it’s a not a sabbatical leave from work where you travel for a year then you have to get back into a cubicle.
 THIS IS A LIFESTYLE!

 There are different practical jobs you can do – TEFL teacher, Massage Therapist, Yoga Teacher, Jewelry Maker and a lot more.
 However, if you already have skills and you know how the internet world works then try out professional blogging, programming or some other digital nomad work.
 It may not be easy to earn money at the beginning but you will get there… but remember CHOOSE SOMETHING THAT YOU’LL ENJOY DOING IN THE FUTURE AND NOT JUST SOMETHING THAT PAYS!